ArielOrtizBobea/arielortizbobea.github.io/pages/research.md

 - "The impact of extreme heat on farm finances: farm-level evidence from Kansas" (with Osama Sajid and Jenny Ifft) (*under review*) [[press release](https://news.cornell.edu/stories/2024/01/report-warmer-planet-will-trigger-increased-farm-losses)] [[policy brief](https://business.edf.org/insights/extreme-heat-financial-farm-kansas/)]

+- "[Heterogeneity and Market Adaptation to Climate Change in Dynamic-Spatial Equilibrium](https://osf.io/preprints/socarxiv/usghb)" (with Gary Lyn, Ivan Rudik and Weiliang Tan)

 - "Rising productivity is the main driver of agricultural greenhouse gas emission reduction" (with Simone Pieralli) (*in preparation*)

 - “Navigating shallow waters: How water level fluctuations in the Panama Canal disrupt maritime trade” (with Jeisson Prieto) (*in preparation*)

 ## Publications